-The Unsolicited Probe Responses Active subfield is set to 1 if the reported AP is part of an ESS where all the APs that operate in the same channel as the reported AP and and that might be detected by a STA receiving this frame [see the definition of “detected access point (AP)” in 3.2 (Definitions specific to IEEE Std 802.11)] have dot11UnsolicitedProbeResponseOptionActivated equal to true and so are transmitting unsolicited Probe Response frames every 20 TUs or less (see 26.17.2.3 (Scanning in the 6 GHz band)).
+The Unsolicited Probe Responses Active subfield is set to 1, if the reported AP is part of an ESS where all the APs operate in the same channel as the reported AP and are on the same channel and in range of a STA receiving this frame (#1231, #2310), have dot11UnsolicitedProbeResponseOptionActivated equal to true and are transmitting unsolicited Probe Response frames every 20 TUs or less (see 26.17.2.3 (Scanning in the 6 GHz band)).

 TGme editor: Please change paragraph 6 on page 1340 as follows:

-The Member Of ESS With 2.4/5 GHz Co-Located AP subfield is set to 1 if the reported AP is part of an ESS where each AP in the ESS and operating in the same band as the reported AP (irrespective of the operating channel in that band) that might be detected by a STA receiving this frame [see the definition of “detected access point (AP)” in 3.2 (Definitions specific to IEEE Std 802.11)] has dot11MemberOfColocated6GHzESSOptionActivated equal to true and also has a corresponding AP operating in the 2.4 GHz or 5 GHz bands that is in the same co-located AP set as that AP.
+The Member Of ESS With 2.4/5 GHz Co-Located AP subfield is set to 1, if the reported AP is part of an ESS where all the APs in the ESS are operating in the same band as the reported AP (irrespective of the operating channel in that band) and are on the same channel and in range of a STA receiving this frame (#1231, #2310), have dot11MemberOfColocated6GHzESSOptionActivated equal to true and have a corresponding AP operating in the 2.4 GHz or 5 GHz bands that is in the same co-located AP set as that AP.

 9.4.2.170.2 Neighbor AP Information field